Live chat with tools, a skill, and memory

 Single query with pipe

-# Offline / no API key needed — cached LLM responses from artifacts/llm_cache.json
+# Offline / no API key needed — stack the mock-llm overlay

 mas-ctl chat agent.yaml -i -o overlays/mock-llm.yaml